 If the system brings up a “Pricing” section, simply fill in any age and click the “Continue” button.
 If you’re unfamiliar with the terms “Bahn Card” and “Rail Plus,” it’s safe to assume you won’t be eligible for either of these discounts (both of which apply mostly to European residents, as these cards make no sense for most tourists).

 Seasonal changes: Schedules change seasonally around June 10, September 10, and December 10 (though changes are often small).
 The Deutsche Bahn posts updates as soon as they’re available.
 Even if your trip is several months in the future, this is still the best planning tool.
 (Again, you can enter an earlier date for a fairly accurate idea of the schedule.)

 Alternate routes: This system shows the most direct and practical routes between two points.
 To design your own detour, add a “Via” (midpoint) city on the query screen.

 Coverage: The Deutsche Bahn site is the most complete resource for train schedules throughout Europe.
-If your destination is not covered (and if you've spelled it correctly), that's a good sign it doesn't have train service.
-Train websites for Spain and Italy may be useful if you're not able to find what you need on the Deutsche Bahn's site.
-For a comprehensive list of each country's railway sites, go to railfaneurope.net.
+If your destination isn’t listed on the Deutsche Bahn site (and if you’ve spelled it correctly), it likely doesn’t have train service.
+But before giving up — especially for train travel in Spain and Italy — it’s a good idea to consult their national railway sites to double-check availability.
+(For a comprehensive list of each country’s railway sites, go to railfaneurope.net and click on “Links”).

 New Query: The “New Query” and “back” buttons bring you to a fresh starting page.
 Use the “Change” button to change a few features of your original request.